PaulHalloran/s2p3/README.md

 ## software requirements to process and produce forcing following tehse instructions:
 * git
 * Python2.7 with additional libraries (see below)
-<p>installing conda will make this easier https://conda.io/docs/user-guide/install/index.html<p>
-additional libraries can then be installed with (note some of these may already be installed or be installed by others): conda install pandas conda install numpy
+  * installing conda will make this easier https://conda.io/docs/user-guide/install/index.html additional libraries can then be installed with (note some of these may already be installed or be installed by others): conda install pandas conda install numpy